methods2022/team04/README.md

 [Everyone should add their stuff here]

 **Analysis of Age**
-- The first code file is `TS_data.jl`
+- The first code file is `TS_age_data.jl`
   - This file accesses the full dataset (`inpatient_full_0427.csv`) and creates the different age groups used in analyzing age.
-This file also creates two dataframes/datasets that will be used for visualizations and analysis.
+Then, using these age groups, it creates two dataframes/datasets that will be used for visualizations and analysis.
-  - It outputs a text file..
+  - It outputs a text file (`agegrp.txt)` that is then used to create the two datasets (this file is merged with the dataset).
+  - Outputs a csv file (`duration_agegroup.csv`) that contains duration and age group.
+  - Outputs a csv file (`duration_agegroup_prop.csv`) that contains the frequencies, proportions and percentages of duration by age group.
+- Visualizations: `TS_visualizations.jl`
+  - This file accesses the `dur_agegroup.csv` and `duration_agegroup_prop.csv` files to create the visualizations.
+  - The visualizations are: grouped bar plot, histogram, boxplot and pie chart.
+     - NOTE:
+- Statistics/Analysis: `TS_stats.jl`
+  - This